 When looking for housing in Switzerland, some imagine buying a quaint mountain cottage at the foot of the Alps.
 In reality, most people rent in Switzerland rather than buy.

 Switzerland has one of the lowest homeownership rates in Europe.
-Recent data shows that 55.5% of people in Switzerland are renters, not owners.
+Recent data shows that 55.5% of people are renters, not owners.
 Regarding housing in Switzerland, the rental market – particularly apartments – is currently shifting, according to reports from Credit Suisse.
 As wealthier households switch to ownership, the number of vacant rental apartments is on the rise, new apartment construction is surging, and rent prices are falling.

 Still, some expats in Switzerland feel the need to have a house for a home, not an apartment.
 Expatica offers expats some insight when deciding whether to rent a house or apartment in Switzerland.